luk4sf/Guides/kaliWirelessBasics.md

 3. Put this filter in Wireshark to see all the non-Beacon traffic going to and from the access point:
 *(wlan.bssid == <MAC>) && !(wlan.fc.type_subtype == 0x08)*

+# Orient in Network + find out MAC and Device type
+*sudo airodump-ng wlan0mon* - captures current networks and clients in the area, requires mon mode

+Navigate through the different filters by pressing the key *a*.
+To look up a device e.g. go to *sta only* and then copy the first 3 hex fields e.g. "E8:FD:F8" and paste it into *https://www.wireshark.org/tools/oui-lookup.html*, in this case it says Shanghai High-Flying Electronics Technology Co., Ltd.

+In Airodump press *TAB* to select a certain AP and then the arrow keys to navigate.
+Now press *m* to mark certain AP with a color.
+Now all the clients connected to this AP have the same color as well.

+*s* key to sort by attributes like signal strength or MAC addr.

+*sudo airodump-ng wlan0mon -w output* to create multiple output files to analyze

+# Airgraph-ng - Visualize Network Topology captured by Airdump-ng

+Run *sudo airgraph-ng -i test-01.csv -o capture.png -g CAPR* to pass the file *test-01.csv* into airgraph-ng and put the output in *capture.png*. -g is the type of the graph output, in this case client access point relationship.

+Other options are *-g CPG* for common probe graph to see probe requests